pinskylab/climate_community_crossrealm/code/antao_MEmodels.md

 # Fit a Jtu model

-## Original
+## Original Antao-style

   - Just like the richness model, using Antao predictors, but with Jtu slope as the response.
-  - Now find LESS turnover at higher temperature in marine (opposite of richness and gains slope models).
+All durations.
+  - Results quite similar to the richness model for the marine realm (see plot)
-  - But continue to find MORE turnover with changing temperatures at higher average temperatures in marine (the interaction), like the richness and gains models.
+  - Continue to find MORE turnover with warming at higher average temperatures in marine (the interaction), like the richness and gains models.
+  - Terrestrial is positive slope everywhere, and temperature effects not significant

 <!-- end list -->